 Protease inhibitors with formulations appropriate for infants and children who cannot swallow pills or capsules include nelfinavir, ritonavir, amprenavir, and lopinavir/ritonavir.
 Nelfinavir is available as a powder formulation that can be mixed with water or food, while the others are available in liquid formulations.
-Indinavir, saquinavir, and atazanavir are only available in capsule formulations.
-Two capsule formulations of saquinavir are available: the hard-gel capsule (saquinavir-HGC; Invirase 714) has limited bioavailability, while the soft-gel capsule (saguinavir-SGC: Fortavase M has enhanced bioavailability and is the predominant saquinavir formulation now used for therapy.
+Indinavir, saquinavir, atazanavir, and fosamprenavir are only available in capsule formulations.
+Two capsule formulations of saquinavir are available: the hard-gel capsule (saquinavir-HGC; Invirase 7/1) has limited bioavailability, while the soft-gel capsule (saquinavir-SGC; Fortavase 7M) has enhanced bioavailability and is the predominant saquinavir formulation now used for therapy.
 However, both formulations require boosting with ritonavir to achieve adequate levels in children (see below).